United States Marine Corps Women's Reserve

-United States Marine Corps Women's Reserve (Reserve) was the World War II women's branch of the United States Marine Corps Reserve.
+United States Marine Corps Women's Reserve (USMCWR) was the World War II women's branch of the United States Marine Corps Reserve.
 It was authorized by the U.S. Congress and signed into law by President Franklin D. Roosevelt on 30 July 1942.
 Its purpose was to release officers and men for combat, and to replace them with women in U.S. shore stations for the duration of the war plus six months.
 Ruth Cheney Streeter was appointed the first director.
-The Reserve did not have an official nickname as did the other World War II women's military services.
+The USMCWR did not have an official nickname as did the other World War II women's military services.

-Young women were keen on serving in the military during WWII, and the Marine Corps desired only the best.
+Young women were keen on serving in the military during World War II, and the Marine Corps desired only the best.
 The standards set for women who wished to volunteer for the Reserve were demanding.
 However, the Reserve did not accept African American or Japanese American women during World War II, but they did accept Native American women.
 The officer candidates first trained at the Navy's Midshipmen School for women officers at Mount Holyoke College in South Hadley, Massachusetts.
 The initial training site for the enlisted women was at the Naval Training School at Hunter College in the Bronx, New York City.
 In due course, the Marine Corps discovered the advantages of having its own training centers.
 So on 1 July 1943, all Reserve training was shifted to Camp Lejeune, North Carolina.
 The members served at shore and air stations across the continental United States.
 The incorporated territory of Hawaii was the only overseas duty station where members were assigned.
 They served in occupations classified as professional, semi-professional, clerical, skilled trades, services, and sales.
 The peak strength of the Reserve was about 19,000.
 With the end of World War II in sight, the corps began to demobilize the members.
 By December 1945, the Reserve was down to 12,300, and by August 1946 it had about 300 members.